anup-moitra/foundational-linux-training/Projects/01-linux-around-me.md

 Here are the devices and services I personally use that rely on Linux:

-- **Phone:** Android smartphone – runs the Linux kernel
+- **Phone:** Android smartphone – runs the Linux kernel.
-- **Home Wi-Fi Router:** Linksys/WRT3200ACM – uses OpenWRT/Linux-based firmware
+- **Home Wi-Fi Router:** Linksys/WRT3200ACM – uses OpenWRT/Linux-based firmware.
-- **Smart TV:** Xiaomi/MiTV-AXFR0 – runs Android TV OS (Linux kernel-based)
+- **Smart TV:** Xiaomi/MiTV-AXFR0 – runs Android TV OS (Linux kernel-based).
-- **Tablet or eReader:** Amazon Kindle 11th Gen – powered by a customized Linux-based OS
+- **Tablet or eReader:** Amazon Kindle 11th Gen – powered by a customized Linux-based OS.
-- **Cloud Apps I rely on:** YouTube, Gmail, Dropbox – all powered by Linux web servers
+- **Cloud Apps I rely on:** YouTube, Gmail, Dropbox – all powered by Linux web servers.
 - **Smart Appliances:** Amazon Echo Spot – this smart speaker runs a customized Linux-based OS, used for Alexa voice interactions, smart home control, and media playback.
-- **Extended Setup – DIY Smart Display:** Repurposed an old laptop with Chromium OS (open-source Chrome OS, Linux-based), connected to my TV via HDMI.
+- **Extended Setup – DIY Smart Display:** Repurposed an old laptop with Chromium OS (the open-source base for Chrome OS, Linux-based), connected to my TV via HDMI.
 This setup effectively transformed the TV into a smart Linux-powered display, even though the TV itself doesn't run Linux natively.

 ## 📸 Proof: My Images & Screenshots